Certificates

 Route53

-If you are using Route53 to host the DNS for your domains, you can use the following configuration:
+If you are using Route53 to host the DNS for your domains, the cluster_issuer role supports three authentication modes, selected with cluster_issuer_acme_route53_auth.

 cluster_issuer_acme_email: user@example.com